pxv6460/Music-is-the-Answer/README.md

 	K) tempo  [float]  The overall estimated tempo of a track in beats per minute (BPM)
 	L) time_signature [ integer]  An estimated time signature (meter)
 	M) valence  [float]  A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track
+3. GEOPOLITICAL RISK (GPR) INDEX - A measure of adverse geopolitical events and associated risks based on a tally of newspaper articles by Dario Caldara and Matteo Iacoviello.
+The sources utilized by the authors are the Chicago Tribune, the Daily Telegraph, the Financial Times, the Globe and Mail, The Guardian, the Los Angeles Times, The New York Times, the USA Today, The Wall Street Journal and The Washington Post
+4. WIKIPEDIA - Fetched and tagged 143 events from wikipedia between 01-27-2022 and 08-06-2024

+##DATA TRANSFORMATION

+- A consolidated data frame was generated with all the audio features for 1360 entries needed for our analysis
+- Mood Definition.
+Energy and valence is what we can use for mood.
+We added weights to the variables 60% energy, 40% valence
+- GPR data was filtered for the US only

+##DATA ANALYSIS

+QUESTION #1
+Who are the top ranking artists?
+QUESTION #2
+Are there positive or negative correlations amongst the attributes of top songs QUESTION #3
+Is there a correlation between the attributes of a song and its ranking on the charts?

 * Correlations between the features
 * Positive Correlation: